zdh2292390/DOLM/README.md

-# DOLM
+# DOLM: Domain-oriented Language Modeling with Adaptive Hybrid Masking and Optimal Transport Alignment

-The pytorch implementation for paper 'Domain-oriented Language Modeling with Adaptive Hybrid Masking and Optimal Transport Alignment'.
+The Pytorch implementation for KDD'21 paper 'Domain-oriented Language Modeling with Adaptive Hybrid Masking and Optimal Transport Alignment'.